-The Closed Ticket List is identical to the [Documents List](#) with an implicit selection of Type Ticket.
+The Closed Ticket List is identical to the [Documents List](#) with an implicit selection of [Type Ticket](#).
 Here you can query Job Tickets that were closed by the Job Ticket Operator, optionally by User ID of the Job Ticket Creator.

 The screenshot shows a user interface for managing closed job tickets.
-At the top, there are two buttons: 'Open' (light gray) and 'Closed' (blue, indicating it is selected).
-Below these are two input fields: 'User ID' and a search icon.
+At the top, there are two buttons: 'Open' (light gray) and 'Closed' (blue).
+Below these are two input fields: 'User ID' and a search bar with a magnifying glass icon.
 At the bottom is a button labeled 'Select and Sort' with a plus sign icon.